wechaty/docusaurus/docusaurus/docs/explainations/devops-tools.md

 ## [@chatie/semver](https://www.npmjs.com/package/@chatie/semver)

-This is a very simple NPM package. [@chatie/semver](https://www.npmjs.com/package/@chatie/semver) is a wrapper for [semver](https://www.npmjs.com/package/semver) package.
+This is a very simple npm package. [@chatie/semver](https://www.npmjs.com/package/@chatie/semver) is a wrapper for [semver](https://www.npmjs.com/package/semver) package.
 You can use it to check whether the current package version is the stable or the development version.
 It also provides typescript support.

 ## [@chatie/git-scripts](https://npmjs.com/package/@chatie/git-scripts)

-This NPM package is a wrapper for the [git-scripts](https://www.npmjs.com/package/git-scripts) package.
+This npm package is a wrapper for the [git-scripts](https://www.npmjs.com/package/git-scripts) package.
 It provides githooks integration for chatie projects.
 In addition to the features that come with [git-scripts](https://www.npmjs.com/package/git-scripts) package, the `pre-push hook` has been configured to run `npm run lint` followed by `npm verion patch` before `git push` for better code quality and version management.
 You can learn more about `git-scripts` package from its [GitHub home page](https://github.com/nkzawa/git-scripts).

 This hook has a feature for temporarily and permanently disabling `pre-push` as explained in the sections below.